minvws/nl-kat-coordination/README.rst

 Security
 ========

-OpenKAT is designed to be as secure as possibly, however the default setup for development has some debugging flags enabled, and does not include TLS out of the box.
+OpenKAT is designed to be secure by default in its production setup.
+In the development setup some debugging flags are enabled by default and it will not include TLS out of the box.
 To setup a secure production OpenKAT install, please follow the `Production setup guidelines <https://docs.openkat.nl/installation_and_deployment/install.html#production-environments>`_ and `Hardening guidelines <https://docs.openkat.nl/installation_and_deployment/hardening.html>`_.